Kindness: Does Being Kind to Others Help you Live Longer?

 TRUTH #3 You can never go wrong being kind.
 Ever

 In Dr. Wayne Dyer’s words: “A mind at peace, a mind centered and not focused on harming others, is stronger than any physical force in the universe.”
 In the Huffington Post video, The Science Of Kindness Explained – Why Do People Do Nice Things?
 Dr. Dyer’s conclusion is scientifically proven to be the ultimate state-of-mind for happiness and health.
 The video confirms every act of kindness holds magical properties to transform your life and the world around you.
-It turns out kindness brings life while anger and hate conveys sickness and death.
+It turns out kindness brings life while anger and hate convey sickness and death.

 When you shift your thoughts from negative to positive, from hate to love, from war to peace, you achieve the same results in your life.
 You will go to sleep with a clear heart and mind, awaken feeling rested and energized, and will be happier and more productive.
 Others will be drawn to you and you will have the capacity to change the world.

-When you embody love, kindness and forgiveness then happiness and health will follow.
+When you embody love, kindness, and forgiveness then happiness and health will follow.

 If you want more information on developing a “happiness habit” make sure to check out what Louis has to say in his new book, or check out one of these other great happiness books, that you can find as part of my 175+ self help books.